bangank36/spriral-learning/today-i-learn.md

 - Want to intercept the browser navigation?
 This can be useful, though not support Firefox yet https://developer.mozilla.org/en-US/docs/Web/API/Window/navigation
 - Firebase mysterios non-firebase services https://www.reddit.com/r/Firebase/comments/j35qii/what_are_nonfirebase_services_costs/
 - For my case, seems like the cost is for the minimum instance to wake

+## 02-03-2023
+- Tip to render React app to iframe with MUI: https://emotion.sh/docs/@emotion/cache#container
+- Reminder: user `container` prop to target the iframe document